See all the services available at out clinic, where we offer cat care for kittens, adults, and senior felines.

 With our in‐house pharmacy, we are able to offer nutritional and behavioural treatment, provide pain management, and assist with finding the right medication to help with any potential illness that may affect your cat.
 Our clinic also specializes in dermatology care to help those patients afflicted with allergies or skin issues.

-Regular checkups can benefit both you and your cat by catching early signs of illnesses and health problems.
 Kittens and cats do their best to conceal any physical problems and early detection during an examination can often save your pet from unnecessary suffering, and save you money with early treatment.

 During a checkup we examine: